George Carteret: Later life

 In 1669, he faced expulsion from the House of Commons for misconduct as Vice Chamberlain, being accused of embezzlement.
 After a statement from the king expressing his satisfaction with Carteret and an acquittal by the House of Lords, the inquiry against him lapsed.
 He was, in fact, generally regarded as an honest man.

 In 1673, he was appointed one of the Lords of the Admiralty, and continued in the public service until his death on 14 January 1680.

 Shortly before Carteret's death, the king proposed to give him the title Baron Carteret, but Carteret died too soon, so the honour was granted to his grandson George.

 Family

 In the Chapel of Mont Orgueil Castle, May 1640, George Carteret married his cousin Elizabeth de Carteret, daughter of Philippe de Carteret II, 3rd Seigneur de Sark, and his wife Anne Dowse.
-They had three sons:
+They had three sons and five daughters: